rhizomatics/updates2mqtt/docs/installation.md

 updates2mqtt prefers to be run inside a Docker container, though can run standalone, for example scripted via cron or systemd.

+The only mandatory configuration is the MQTT broker host, user name and password, which can be set by environment variable, or the config file.
+See [Configuration](configuration.md).

 ### Docker

 See `examples` directory for a working `docker-compose.yaml`.